Close

 View QQI details

-If you are passionate about understanding astrophysical phenomena, this degree has been designed for you.
+>This degree will appeal to students who are passionate about understanding astrophysical phenomena.
 It is based on the Single Major degree in Experimental Physics but with an increased emphasis on studying the physical principles needed to understand astronomical objects such as planets, stars and galaxies, as well as the dynamics of the Universe as a whole.

 Duration: 4 years